 Reduce your business’ food waste

-Food business managers and owners can reduce the amount of food being thrown out which will cut costs and increase profits.
+Businesses that reduce the amount of food they throw out can cut costs and increase profits.

 Food businesses in NSW throw away around 30% of their food.
 That’s a lot of money going into the bin.